Zeta Hydrae: Distance

 The distance to this star has been measured using the parallax technique, yielding a value of roughly 167 ly.
 At this distance, the visual magnitude of the star is diminished by 0.03 as a result of extinction from intervening gas and dust.
 Delta Hydrae is about 12.9 ly from Zeta Hydrae and may be a largely co-moving object.
 The star has one of the lower-error margin readings among those of the Gaia spacecraft which computes a parallax of 20.7182 ± 0.3925 mas and, if correct, a distance of 157 ± 3 light years.

 Characteristics

-With a stellar classification of G9 II-III, this is an evolved giant star that is radiating 132 times the luminosity of the Sun from its outer envelope at an effective temperature of 4,925 K. At this heat, the star glows with the yellow hue of a G-type star.
-The radius of this star, as measured using interferometry, is about 18 times the Sun's radius.
-It has an estimated 4.2 times the mass of the Sun and is around 370 million years old.
+With a stellar classification of G9 II-III, this is an evolved giant star that is radiating 174 times the luminosity of the Sun from its outer envelope at an effective temperature of around 5,000 K. At this heat, the star glows with the yellow hue of a G-type star.
+The radius of this star, measured using interferometry, is 17.6 times the Sun's radius.
+It has an estimated 3.1 times the mass of the Sun and is around 370 million years old.